I've collected and combined some information found on the internet about the Sony SIRC protocol.

 Commands are repeated every 45ms(measured from start to start) for as long as the key on the remote control is held down.

-After 12 or 15 bits the receiver must wait at least 10ms to make sure that no more pulses follow.
+After counting 12 or 15 bits the receiver must wait at least 10ms to make sure that no more pulses follow.
 That way the receiver can decide which one of the 3 possible SIRC protocols it is receiving.

 The table below lists some messages sent by Sony remote controls in the 12-bit protocol.
 This list is by no means meant to be complete, as the assignment of functions is probably quite dynamic.